-A Limited Partnership is a business entity that consists of one or more General Partners, whose responsibilities include daily management of the company, and one or more Limited Partners, who do not participate in management.
-A General Partner may be an individual or an entity, such as a corporation.
+A Limited Partnership is a business entity that consists of one or more General Partners and one or more Limited Partners.
+A General Partner may be an individual or an entity, such as a corporation, that is responsible for daily management of the company.
+A limited partner on the other hand is not involved in business operations and has no obligations to manage or make business decisions.

 In order to form a limited partnership, you must file a Certificate of Limited Partnership with the Delaware Division of Corporations.
 This is a very simple form that states the name of the General Partner.